-The first settlers after the Sicanians and Siculians were probably Phoenicians arriving in the 12th-11th centuries BCE, a phase that is sometimes called "pre-colonization".
+The first settlers after the Sicanians and Siculians were probably Phoenicians arriving in the Early Iron Age, a phase that is sometimes called "pre-colonization".
 More permanent colonization started in the ninth and eighth centuries and concentrated on the far west of the island, where Motya and Panormus (modern Palermo) were founded.
 This part was to remain Phoenician for centuries, although the ties with the mother country changed in the early sixth century BCE, when Phoenicia was conquered by the Babylonian king Nebuchadnezzar.
 The colonies started to look for protection and guidance elsewhere, and became part of the informal empire of the Carthaginians.
 After all, the distance between Motya and Carthage is only 160 kilometers.

 If we are to believe the Greek historian Thucydides,note[Thucydides, History 6.3.] the first Greeks to appear on the scene were from Chalcis on Euboea.
 In 734, they settled Naxos, a peninsula near the Etna.
 In the following year, Syracuse was founded by the Corinthians.
 Much later, in 580, people from Gela and the isle of Rhodes founded Acragas, which soon became a powerful city under a tyrant named Phalaris.